weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ### Generate response for single or group

-The generate module can provide results for:
+The generative module can provide results for:
 * each returned object - `singleResult{ prompt }`
 * the group of all results together – `groupedResult{ task }`